rarebreed/rarebreed.github.io/_posts/2020-01-23-open-source-reckoning.md

 isolate system calls and even doing IPC across container boundaries is relatively expensive.

 What the Bytecode Alliance is doing is creating "nanoprocesses" via the sandboxing that webassembly provides so that it can even lock down syscalls.
-Solomon Hykes, the founder of Docker, went so far as to say that had webassembly existed back in 2008, [he never would have invented Docker][-no-docker].
+Solomon Hykes, the founder of Docker, said that had webassembly existed back in 2008, [he never would have invented Docker][-no-docker].

 I've always been a little bothered by the idea of docker.
 Cgroups and namespaces I can understand.
 Those are very lightweight, and you can create rules for certain processes.
 But bringing along a